A BRIEF HISTORY OF GREENLAND

 Today the population of Greenland is 57,000.
 The capital of Greenland, Nuuk has a population of 15,000.
 Most of the population of Greenland are Inuit.

-The main industry in Greenland is fishing.
+Today the main industry in Greenland is fishing.
 However Greenland has great potential for tourism.
+Greenland is also very rich in minerals.

 A Brief History of Canada